 The 2020 GEM Report will focus on inclusion in education.
 Previous GEM Report themes include education and the SDGs (2016), accountability (2017/8) and migration and displacement (2019).

-The Agency is working alongside UNESCO and the Network of Education Policy Centres (NEPC) to produce the regional edition of the 2020 GEM Report on inclusion and education in Central and Eastern Europe, Caucasus and Central Asia.
+The Agency is working alongside UNESCO and the Network of Education Policy Centers (NEPC) to produce the regional edition of the 2020 GEM Report on inclusion and education in Central and Eastern Europe, Caucasus and Central Asia.

 The Central and Eastern Europe, Caucasus and Central Asia report team will carry out research on issues of inclusion and education across the region.
 The aim is to impact national education policies in the region and strengthen the implementation of SDG 4 through outreach, dissemination, communication and advocacy activities.